ShrawanSai/ShrawanSai/README.md

 ### 🧐 More About Me:

-- 🔭 &nbsp; I’m currently working on **Autoencoders for Medical Images**
+- 🔭 &nbsp; I’m currently working on **Building comprehensive Knowledge Graphs with advanced text mining**
 - 🤝 &nbsp; I’m looking to collaborate on Open Source Projects
-- 🌱 &nbsp; I’m currently learning Pytorch;
+- 🌱 &nbsp; I’m currently learning how to extract Entity Relations;
 - 📫 &nbsp; Feel free to contact me on [LinkedIn](http://www.linkedin.com/in/shrawans)
-- 🎷 &nbsp; In my free time, I love listening to my favourite music
+- 🎷 &nbsp; In my free time, I love listening to music by the Weeknd

 <br><br>
 <br>